Genevieve-Baddoo/GBcompbiominiproject/README.md

 * miniProject.log
 >contains all the output from pythonwrapper.py, including counts of CDS, signifcant results from Sleuth filtered by FDR<0.05, and 10 top hits from BLASTn

+* EF999921_CDS.fasta
+>contains CDS of EF999921

+* kallisto_results directory(folder)
+>contains results from quantifying the TPM of each CDS in each transcriptome with kallisto

+* spades directory(folder)
+>contains all results from SPAdes; results file used in python wrapper is contigs.fasta

 **Project Steps**